jj862/Number-guessing-game/README.md

-# guessing_game
+# guessing_game that tries to guess what you are thinking
-guessing game 4 computer
-guessing game